Story updated

 The LGA spokesperson repeated the association’s call for the reforms – due to come into force in October 2023 – to be delayed by six months, to give councils and providers more time to prepare and for more evidence to be gathered about their cost.

-In relation to children’s social care, the Department for Education is working on its response to the Independent Review of Children’s Social Care, which called for £2.6bn to be invested in services over the next five years, to engineer a shift in focus towards family support and kinship care.
+In relation to children’s social care, the Department for Education is working on its response to the Independent Review of Children’s Social Care, which called for £2.6bn to be invested in services over the next four years, to engineer a shift in focus towards family support and kinship care.
 It also urged action to tackle profit levels and prices in the care placements market, through the creation of regional care co-operatives to commission care on a larger scale in order to drive down costs.

 Munday added: “The independent review of children’s social care found that the sector is under-resourced to carry out critical tasks to enable children to flourish and that the children’s placements market is broken.
 We urgently need a sustainable, long-term funding settlement for children’s services and government intervention into the placements market, otherwise children’s outcomes continue to be placed at risk.
 We urge the new prime minister to prioritise spending on children, they are our present as well as our future.”